 Stay tuned for the infographic version of this article.

 Concordia University Chicago has been educating students for over 150 years.
-When you enroll in our online programs you earn the same campus quality degree.
+When you enroll in our online programs you earn the same campus-quality degree.
 Ready to advance your career in health and fitness with a degree in exercise science?
-Contact one of our Admissions Advisors to learn more or download our program guide now.
+Contact one of our Admissions Advisors to learn more.